MicroLad: 2D-to-3D Microstructure Reconstruction and Generation via Latent Diffusion and Score Distillation: Methodology

 \subsection{2D-to-3D microstructure reconstruction}

-According to Lee and Yun \cite{lee2024denoising, lee2024multi}, MPDD—which performs iterative 2D denoising diffusion along the three Cartesian axes of a 3D volume—ensures that 2D denoising steps maintain spatial coherence in 3D.
+According to Lee and Yun~\cite{lee2024denoising, lee2024multi}, MPDD (which performs iterative 2D denoising diffusion along the three Cartesian axes of a 3D volume) effectively approximates the 3D reverse diffusion process.
 In this study, we adopt a similar approach but implement MPDD within the latent space (i.e., L-MPDD) using a pretrained 2D LDM.
-Because the pretrained 2D LDM lacks an explicit mechanism for enforcing 3D connectivity \eqref{eq:spatial_connectivity}, we leverage L-MPDD to implicitly achieve this goal by applying denoising diffusion along all three orthogonal latent dimensions—height \(H'\), width \(W'\), and depth \(D'\).
+Because the pretrained 2D LDM lacks an explicit mechanism for enforcing 3D connectivity \eqref{eq:spatial_connectivity}, we leverage L-MPDD to implicitly achieve this goal by applying denoising diffusion along all three orthogonal latent dimensions: height \(H'\), width \(W'\), and depth \(D'\).

 We begin by sampling a noisy latent representation of the 3D volume:

 where each latent slice $\mathbf{z}_{T}^{(i)}$ has dimensions $C \times H' \times W'$.
 The stacked latent slices are denoised through iterative reverse diffusion steps along the three Cartesian axes.
 For each timestep $t = T, T-1, \dots, 1$, we sequentially perform: